andrewlavaia/Geography-Map-Trainer/README.md

 ## What is it?

-Andrew's Geography Trainer is an app on the Google Play Store
+Geography Map Trainer is an app on the Google Play Store.

 https://play.google.com/store/apps/details?id=com.AndrewLavaia.AndrewsGeographyTrainer